transentis/bptk_py/README.md

 * Improve documentation

 ### 1.2.0
 *   Major tidy up of the bptk API, including a number of breaking changes.
-In particular the run_simulation method has been renamed to run_scenarios and a number of rarely used methods have been removed.
+In particular the run_simulation method has been renamed to run_scenarios and reset_simulation_model was renamed to reset_scenario_cache.
+A number of rarely used methods have been removed.
 *   Documentation improved and extended.
 *   Internal refactoring.